mohamuhsin/race-day/README.md

 Within that, log a string to the console telling them that they will race at 11:00 am.
 Include their raceNumber.

-#8 “Youth registrants run at 12:30 pm (regardless of registration)”
+#7 “Youth registrants run at 12:30 pm (regardless of registration)”

 For people who are under 18, log a statement to the console telling them that they will race at 12:30 pm.
 Include their raceNumber.

-#9 Enter different combinations of values for the two variables you created and run your code several times.
+#8 Enter different combinations of values for the two variables you created and run your code several times.
 Verify that the correct statements are printing to the console!

+#9 Don’t forget about runners exactly 18 years old!

+Add an else statement that logs a statement to the console telling the runner to see the registration desk.